-Note: Students who are unable to continue their enrollment in the following semester and must withdraw from the program may be granted an extension of up to one year to complete their coursework. - 3.
+Note: Students who are unable to continue their enrollment in the following semester and must withdraw from the program may be granted an extension of up to one year to complete their course work.

+c.
 Request for Extension.
-Any student requesting a coursework extension beyond the end of the semester must complete the "Request for Extension" form and submit it for approval to the course instructor, who will in turn present the form for final approval to the Academic Dean.
-When completed, all outstanding work must be submitted-by the deadline-to the Office of the Academic Dean, which will make arrangements for grading late papers and proctoring missed exams, rather than directly to the course instructor.
+Any student requesting a coursework extension beyond the end of the semester must complete the "Request for Extension" form and submit it for signed approval to the course instructor, who will in turn present the form for final approval to the Academic Dean.
+When completed, all outstanding work must be submitted-by the deadline-in Canvas for evaluation and to the Office of the Academic Dean, which will record that outstanding work has been submitted on time and make arrangements for proctoring missed exams